Honey's Dead

 Honey's Dead is the fourth studio album by the Scottish alternative rock band The Jesus and Mary Chain, released in 1992 on Blanco y Negro Records.
 It marked a return to a more abrasive sound for the group, as well as incorporating elements of alternative dance.
+It peaked at No.14 on the UK Charts.
+As of May 1998 the album has sold 122,000 copies in United States according to Nielsen SoundScan.

-The title refers to one of the band's early hits, "Just Like Honey", and is intended to demonstrate a complete departure from their earlier musical style.
+The album's title refers to one of the band's early hits, "Just Like Honey", and is intended to demonstrate a complete departure from their earlier musical style.
+The cover art features a detail from the painting Ophelia (First Version) by the Pre-Raphaelite painter Arthur Hughes.

 The album's first single, "Reverence", attracted some controversy for the lyrics "I want to die just like Jesus Christ", and "I want to die just like JFK".
 Banned by Top of the Pops, the track peaked at #10 in the UK charts and received airplay in the United States on alternative radio stations.

+The album was on the short list of nominees for the 1992 Mercury Prize.

+Background

 Honey's Dead was recorded in the band's London studio, the aptly named "Drugstore", with accomplished engineer Flood and future JaMC producer Alan Moulder on board (not to mention a considerably larger bankroll).

 Alternative and campus radio stations picked up "Far Gone and Out" which remains one of the band's most popular singles to date, peaking at #23 in the band's native UK.
 The Mary Chain shared the bill during parts of Lollapalooza 1992 in the U.S. with Pearl Jam, Soundgarden, Ministry, Lush, Ice Cube and Red Hot Chili Peppers.
 Anheuser Busch even used the samples of "Sugar Ray" as a background bed for their Bud Ice television commercials in 1993.

-Honey's Dead was on the short list of nominees for the 1992 Mercury Prize.
+Reception

+Ned Raggett of Allmusic praised the album, observing "on balance a more consistent and satisfying record than Automatic.
+There's a sense of greater creativity with the arrangements, while the balance between blasting static rampage and precise, almost clinical delivery is the finest yet, making the album as a whole the best straight-through listen since Psychocandy."
+Richard Cromelin of Los Angeles Times felt the album had "dry, deadpan vocals set ironically against a grand sound, the Jesus and Mary Chain comes on like a like a bratty, grunge-encrusted offspring of the Pet Shop Boys."

-The album posts a close second in sales to (1994) release Stoned & Dethroned (which contains the hit single "Sometimes Always" with Hope Sandoval of Mazzy Star).
+The album posts a close second in sales to their next release, Stoned & Dethroned (1994) (which contains the hit single "Sometimes Always" with Hope Sandoval of Mazzy Star).
 The Reid brothers alternate between singing duties on tracks (most likely coinciding with songwriting duties).